Sections in Chapter 2:

 Setting Goals with Video Types

 Modern consumers are barraged with billions of videos across devices, formats and apps and the most reliable way to separate an advertising video from the noise is by creating a strong piece of content.
 An advertising video must have a clear goal.
-While advertising videos can have many different goals, most of them fall into one of two broad categories: brand videos or product videos.
+Most goals fall into one of two broad categories: brand videos or product videos.
 Which of these goal categories that video advertisement falls into determines the structure of the subsequent video advertising campaign.

 Product videos should clearly define the product (or event, deal, etc.) being advertised and make this product’s benefits clear.
 Product videos often portray the product being advertised as unique or exceptional and highlight the problem that the product solves.
 Successful product videos convey a clear understanding of the particular product’s value.